theroyalwhee0/highseal/README.md

-# High Seal - @theroyalwhee0/highseal
+# HighSeal - @theroyalwhee0/highseal

-CLI and Library to Seal and Unseal a Value with a Secret
+Library to Seal and Unseal a Value with a Secret